A Linear-Time 1.5-Approximation for Broadcasting in k-Cycle Graphs: Introduction

-Very recent results come quite close to determining the complexity of the broadcast time problem in $k$-cycle graphs.
-In particular, several new findings have been published regarding the broadcast time problem in cactus graphs, which are closely related to $k$-cycle graphs.
-The first finding is the proof that the broadcast time problem is NP-complete in so-called "snowflake graphs" by Aminian et al. \cite{cactus-telephone-broadcasting}.
+Very recent results have progressed through ever-more-constrained families of cactus graphs resulting in the determination of the complexity of the broadcast time problem in $k$-cycle graphs.
+First, Aminian et al. showed that the broadcast time problem is NP-complete in so-called "snowflake graphs" \cite{cactus-telephone-broadcasting}.
 Snowflake graphs are a subclass of cactus graphs that have a pathwidth of at most 2.
-Thus, by proving the intractability of the problem in this particular graph family, they also showed that the complexity of the broadcast time problem is NP-complete in both general cactus graphs and general graphs with pathwidth at most 2.
+Thus, they showed that the broadcast time problem is NP-complete in both general cactus graphs and general graphs with pathwidth at most 2.
 See Figure~\ref{fig:snowflake-graph-example} for an example of a snowflake graph.

-Recently, Egami et al. proved that the broadcast time problem is NP-complete in cactus graphs that are distance-1 to path forest \cite{broadcasting-struct-restrictions} (see Figure~\ref{fig:structural-restrictions-figure}).
-The reduction was performed from a restricted version of the the numerical matching with target sums problem, which simplified the reduction in \cite{cactus-telephone-broadcasting}.
-Roughly speaking, given three sets of integers $A, B, C$, where $|A|=|B|=|C|=n$, introduce a cycle with $c+3$ vertices for each $c \in C$.
-Then, for each $h \in \{1, 2, ..., max(C)\}$, add a path of length $max(C)-h+1$ and connect it to the central vertex if $max(C)-h \notin {A \cup B}$.
-Figure~\ref{fig:structural-restrictions-figure} is an example of a graph resulting from this reduction where $A=\{1, 3\}, B=\{2, 4\}, C=\{3, 7\}.$ The class of cactus graphs that are distance-1 to path forest is a strict subclass of cactus graph.
-The class is also extremely similar to $k$-cycle graphs.
-More precisely, it is a $k$-cycle graph with some paths of arbitrary length originating from the central vertex.
-This finding indicates that the broadcast time problem is NP-hard even for very restricted families of cactus graphs.
-This makes the problem much more interesting in $k$-cycle graphs, which are a very closely related subclass of graphs for which the broadcast time problem remains open.
+Next, Egami et al. proved that the broadcast time problem is NP-complete in cactus graphs that are vertex deletion distance 1 to a path forest \cite{broadcasting-struct-restrictions} (see Figure~\ref{fig:structural-restrictions-figure}).
+The reduction was performed from a restricted version of the numerical matching with target sums problem (NMTS), which simplified the reduction in \cite{cactus-telephone-broadcasting}.
+Figure~\ref{fig:structural-restrictions-figure} is an example of a graph resulting from their reduction.
+This class is the set of $k$-cycle graphs with paths of arbitrary length originating from the central vertex.

-The aforementioned findings regarding the NP-hardness of highly restricted families of cactus graphs raise the question of whether the broadcast time problem is also NP-hard for the next logical subfamily---$k$-cycle graphs.
-In fact, we are currently preparing a manuscript in which we prove that the broadcast time problem is NP-complete for $k$-cycle graphs and $k$-path graphs, and present a PTAS for each graph class.
-In light of these findings, approximation algorithms become much more important.
-While we do not close the problem, in this paper, we present a simple polynomial-time $(1.5-\epsilon$)-approximation algorithm for the broadcast time problem in $k$-cycle graphs.
-By $(1.5-\epsilon)$, we mean an approximation factor strictly less than $1.5$.
-For any given graph, the factor is $1.5-\epsilon$, where $\epsilon > 0$ depends on the structure of the graph.
-This improves the current best known approximation ratio of 2 \cite{k-cycle-2-approximation}.